dooo12332/AlphaTraj/tutorial/AlphaTrajTutorial_ENG.md

 This parameter controls the program's execution mode.
 In the single mode, a single protein is processed.
 In the multi mode, multiple proteins are processed simultaneously, and protein pocket IDs are unified.
 This mode is mainly used for pocket comparison.

 #### `pock_pairs`:
+This parameter is used to specify the output file for sub-pocket matching results

 #### `align_mask`: